HarryHuynh1205/Portfolio_USA_Bikes_Sales_Performance/README.md

 -- to find out which ages or age groups were our potential customers (for suitable promotions and marketing)

 -- 3.2.2.3 PRODUCT CATEGORY
--- 1. Which product category was best seller?
+-- 1. WHICH PRODUCT CATEGORY WAS BEST SELLER?
       SELECT Product_Category,
              SUM(revenue) AS Total_revenue
       FROM bikesales_usa